NVIDIA/NeMo/docs/blogs/posts/2024/2024-01-parakeet.md

 # Announcing NVIDIA NeMo Parakeet ASR Models for Pushing the Boundaries of Speech Recognition

 [NVIDIA NeMo](https://nvidia.github.io/NeMo/), a leading open-source toolkit for conversational AI, announces the release of Parakeet, a family of state-of-the-art automatic speech recognition (ASR) models, capable of transcribing spoken English with exceptional accuracy.
-Developed in collaboration with Suno.ai, Parakeet ASR models mark a significant leap forward in speech recognition, paving the way for more natural and efficient human-computer interactions.
+Developed in collaboration with [Suno.ai](http://suno.ai/), Parakeet ASR models mark a significant leap forward in speech recognition, paving the way for more natural and efficient human-computer interactions.

 NVIDIA announces four Parakeet models based on RNN Transducer / Connectionist Temporal Classification decoders and the size of the models.
-They boast 0.6-1.1 billion parameters abd capable of tackling diverse audio environments.
-Trained on only a 64,000-hour dataset encompassing various accents, domains, and noise conditions, the model delivers exceptional word error rate (WER) performance across benchmark datasets, outperforming previous models.
+They boast 0.6-1.1 billion parameters and capable of tackling diverse audio environments.
+Trained on only a 64,000-hour dataset encompassing various accents, domains, and noise conditions, the models deliver exceptional word error rate (WER) performance across benchmark datasets, outperforming previous models.

 * [Parakeet RNNT 1.1B](https://huggingface.co/nvidia/parakeet-rnnt-1.1b) - Best recognition accuracy, modest inference speed.
 Best used when the most accurate transcriptions are necessary.
 * [Parakeet CTC 1.1B](https://huggingface.co/nvidia/parakeet-ctc-1.1b) - Fast inference, strong recognition accuracy.
 A great middle ground between accuracy and speed of inference.
-* [Parakeet RNNT 0.6B](https://huggingface.co/nvidia/parakeet-rnnt-0.6b) - Strong recognition accuracy, accurate, fast inference.
+* [Parakeet RNNT 0.6B](https://huggingface.co/nvidia/parakeet-rnnt-0.6b) - Strong recognition accuracy and fast inference.
 Useful for large-scale inference on limited resources.
 * [Parakeet CTC 0.6B](https://huggingface.co/nvidia/parakeet-ctc-0.6b) - Fastest speed, modest recognition accuracy.
 Useful when transcription speed is the most important.

 <!-- more -->